 The Code of Practice is applicable to the buildings, facilities, equipment and environments associated with a wide range of organisations, irrespective of size, which includes the industrial, commercial and the public sectors.
 Example areas include:

 The IET Standards Committee developing the Code of Practice for Electrical Safety Management, and Unilever’s Group Process Safety Lead, Malcolm Sarstedt, said:

 “This new Code of Practice is eminently suitable for large and small firms and will be very useful for hard-pressed managers who do not have time to research what to do, and who would be reassured to comply with a product from an influential and authoritative source such as the IET."

-The IET’s 2-day course offers you the opportunity to learn how to use the Code of Practice directly from some of the professionals who put it together.
+The IET’s 2-day course offers you the opportunity to learn how to use the Code of Practice directly from highly experienced professionals, one of whom helped to put it together.
 There is a strong focus on practical applications and learning to use the self-assessment tool.
 Course registration includes a copy of the Code of Practice.

 Key learning outcomes:

 To see the full programme and reserve a place, visit the course website